TEST Paragraph

 Ban on Noncompete Agreements

-On May 14, ABC joined a broad group of trade associations in filing an amicus brief in support of plaintiffs’ request for injunctive relief against the Federal Trade Commission’s final rule to ban noncompete clauses.
-Injunctive relief is appropriate and necessary to avoid the immediate and irreparable harm the FTC’s final rule would impose on the hundreds of thousands of American businesses—like construction companies—that appropriately rely on narrowly tailored noncompetes.
+On May 14, ABC joined a broad group of trade associations in filing an amicus brief in support of the plaintiffs’ request for injunctive relief against the FTC’s final rule to ban noncompete clauses.

-ABC members have valid business justifications for utilizing noncompete agreements, such as protecting confidential information and intellectual property.
-This new rule will have a harmful effect on their companies as well as their employees, forcing companies to rework their compensation and talent strategies.
+ABC is extremely pleased with the court’s decision and has consistently stated that ABC members have valid business justifications for utilizing noncompete agreements, such as protecting confidential information and intellectual property.
+The new rule would have had a harmful effect on member companies as well as their employees, forcing employers to rework their compensation and talent strategies.

 Waters of the United States